Clever-ISA/Clever-ISA/specs/Main.md

 [^4]: Tools that produce machine code for this architecture may rely on register 63 being reserved.

 ## Operands

+Operands are encoded in clever as 2 bytes, in big endian (Most-significant Byte at the lowest address), using the 2 most significant bits as a control indiciator.
+Not all bits of encoded operands are used.
+Any unused/reserved bits must be set to 0 or an undefined instruction exception is raised.
+These bits may be given meaning in future versions

 ### Register Operand

 `[00 yyyy ss xx rrrrrr]`